martyychang/sfdx-reevaluate-workflow-rules/README.md

 # SFDX App

+The goal of this app is to explore whether workflow rules can be chained together to stamp opportunity stage entry dates, based on record type.

 ## Dev, Build and Test

 Clone this repository to get started.
-The goal of this app is to explore whether workflow rules can be used together to stamp opportunity stage entry dates, based on record type.
 This simplistic example is expected to work as follows.

 * By default opportunities are created without a record type for all profiles